hmrg-grmh/ghrepos-clone/README.md

 ## install

 1. download (or just copy) the file [`github-repos-fun.sh`](./github-repos-fun.sh)
-2. move it to path `/etc/profile.d`
+2. move it under the path `/etc/profile.d`
-3. run cmd `. /etc/profile`

-Then you can run `ghrepos-clone` to see the doc and use it!
+Then, run command `. /etc/profile`, and you can run `ghrepos-clone` to see the help doc and use it!

 ## requires